 Answer: A tuple is a built-in data collection type.
 It allows us to store values in a sequence.
 It is immutable, so no change is reflected in the original data.
 It uses () brackets rather than square brackets to create a tuple.
 We cannot remove any element but can find in the tuple.
 We can use indexing to get elements.
 It also allows traversing elements in reverse order by using negative indexing.
 Tuple supports various methods like max(), sum(), sorted(), Len() etc.

 40. Which are the file related libraries/modules in Python?

 Answer: Python provides libraries/modules including functions that facilitate us to manipulate text files and binary files on the file system.
 By using these libraries, we can create files, update their contents, copy, and delete files.

 os and os.path: os and os.path libraries include functions for accessing the filesystem.

 shutil: This library is used to copy and delete the files.

 41. is Python interpreted language?

-Python is an interpreted language.
+Answer: Python is an interpreted language.
 The Python language program runs directly from the source code.
 It converts the source code into an intermediate language code, which is again translated into machine language that has to be executed.